A night of hope and healing at Second Missionary Baptist Church

 “We must be accountable to what God has entrusted us,” Gray told the crowd.

 Gray called on Mayor Brian Treece, who was in the crowd, to be a mayor for all of Columbia and to do the right things.
-He also called on Chief Geoff Jones to take care of the community and he commended him for doing things that show the community that he is with them.
+He also called on Jones to take care of the community, and he commended him for doing things that show the community that he is with them.
 He also urged him to rid the department of bad officers.

 “We’re not anti-police,” Gray told Jones.
 “But we want good police.”